excircle/vault-failover/README.md

-# vault-failover
+# Vault Failover

-Go program to facilitate the failover of HashiCorp Vault primary cluster to secondary cluster
+This repository contains Go code which will facilitate the failover of a HashiCorp Vault primary cluster to it's secondary cluster.